A. R. Morlan

-A. R. Morlan (January 3, 1958 – January 4/5, 2016; née, Arlette Renee Morlan, later, Ana Rose Morlan; pseudonyms Renee M. Charles, Ana Rose Morlan, and Karl Rene Moore) was an American author of novels and short stories whose works of fiction have appeared in anthologies.
-She wrote in various genres includes horror, science fiction, vampire, erotica, and gay erotica.
+A. R. Morlan (January 3, 1958 – January 4/5, 2016; née, Arlette Renee Morlan, later, Ana Rose Morlan; pseudonyms Renee M. Charles, Ana Rose Morlan, and Karl-Rene Moore) was an American author of novels and short stories whose works of fiction have appeared in various magazines and anthologies.
+She wrote in a number of genres, including horror, science fiction, vampire, erotica, and gay erotica.

 Early life

-Arlette Renee Morlan was born in Chicago, Illinois, January 3, 1958.
+Morlan was born in Chicago, Illinois, January 3, 1958.
 From 1961 to 1969, she lived in Los Angeles, California.
 Morlan described a troubled childhood in a 2014 interview.
 Her mother and maternal grandmother had isolated her and terrorized her.
 After Morlan's mother lost custody of Arlette, the mother took Arlette to a different state and for fifty years, Arlette was out of contact with her father.

 Morlan graduated from Mount Senario College in Ladysmith, Wisconsin, in 1980.